JasonLikesWater/OnlineStore/README.md

 npm run dev
 ```
 After running that command the terminal should display a local url.
 Press ctrl and click the url to open the website.

+To test the login and accounts use the following:
+Email: johnseena@gmail.com
+Password: hash1